Meerut hospital apologises for controversial ad on Muslims and COVID-19 test

 Referring to the coronavirus pandemic, the hospital said it wanted people of all religions to fight the emergency together.

 "We never had the intention to hurt anyone's feelings.
-If anyone from the Hindu, Muslim, Jain, Sikh or Christian community has been hurt, we extend our heartfelt regrets.
+If anyone from the Hindu, Muslim, Jain, Sikh or Christian community has been hurt, we extend our heartfelt regrets."

 The new advertisement said the hospital was wrong in calling Hindus and Jains "misers".